FsStorm/FsShelter/README.md

 A library for defining and running Apache Storm topologies in F# using statically typed streams.

 Based on and a complete rewrite of [FsStorm](https://github.com/FsStorm) with the goals of static typing, modularity and pluggable serialization.
-Comes bundled with Json serialization, Thrift and Protobuf (Thrift and Protobuf require corresponding Storm implementations [Thriftshell](https://github.com/prolucid/thriftshell) or [Protoshell](https://github.com/prolucid/protoshell)).
+Comes bundled with Json serialization, Thrift and Protobuf (Thrift and Protobuf require corresponding Storm multilang serializer implementations [Thriftshell](https://github.com/prolucid/thriftshell) or [Protoshell](https://github.com/prolucid/protoshell)).

 See [docs][docs] for for an intro and an overview.